UNSW-CEEM/nempy/docs/source/intro.rst

   of the SpotMarket class.
 - The total runtime was calculated using the python time module and measuring the time taken from the loading of inputs to the extraction of results from the model.
-The runtime of different sub-process, i.e. loading of the XML file, was measure by inserting timing code into the Nempy source code where required.
+The runtime of different sub-process, i.e. loading of the XML file, was measured by inserting timing code into the Nempy source code where required.

 Documentation
 -------------